“Labor Omnia Vincit” McKay Law

 Recovery for Victims

-• Lost wages and loss of earning power
+• Lost wages and reduced earning capacity

 • Diminished quality of life

-• Survivor damages in fatal cases
+• Survivor damages for surviving family

 Q: An Instacart shopper hit me — who pays?